postgres-ai/docs/blog/20220106-explain-analyze-needs-buffers-to-improve-the-postgres-query-optimization-process.md

 (7 rows)
 ```

 Just 11 buffer hits, or 88 KiB, to read 1000 rows!
-And sub-second timing again.
+And sub-millisecond timing again.
 For `Index Scan`.
 Would we understand the difference without `BUFFERS`?
 Let me show you both execution plans, before and after `CLUSTER`, so you could compare the plans yourself and see if we can understand the cause of the difference without using `BUFFERS`:
 - before `CLUSTER` applied:
   ```
   test=# explain analyze select * from t2 where num > 10000 order by num limit 1000;